Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 What is Public Liability Insurance?

-Public liability insurance is a type of insurance coverage that protects an individual or business from financial losses resulting from property damage or personal injury claims made by third parties.
-In the context of home building projects in NSW, public liability insurance is particularly important, as it can cover any damages or injuries that may occur during the course of the construction process.
+Public liability insurance is a type of insurance coverage that protects an individual or business from financial losses resulting from property damage or bodily injury claims made by third parties during construction activities.

 Public liability insurance can cover a wide range of claims, including slip-and-fall accidents, property damage caused by falling objects, and even legal expenses associated with defending against a claim.
 This type of insurance can provide essential protection for homeowners and builders, who may face significant financial losses if they are found liable for damages or injuries caused by their construction activities.